palpants/folding-content/README.md

 The .unfolded-content wrapper comes from your unfoldMarkupeBefore/After (the unfolded-content class gets added by the script later).

 ### Recommended additional CSS

-TODO
+    .unfolded-content {
+      width: 100%;
+    }

+    .menu-item:hover,
+    .close-unfolded-content:hover {
+      cursor: pointer;
+    }

+    .active-item:after {
+      /* Add an arrow or something to denote this is the active item */ }

-Check out the demo for now.
+Check out the demo for additional styling.

 ## TODO
   - Make demo prettier